missingfaktor/akar/TUTORIAL.md

 You can compose clauses with a function named `or-else`.
 There's a utility function named `clauses*` which allows you define a group of clauses with slightly less noise.

-The function `match*` allows you to match a value against a bunch of clauses.
+The function `match*` allows you to match a value against a clause.

-Here is a full example.
+Here is a complete example.

 ```clojure
 user=> (defn foo [n]